-- The ponding depth shall be a maximum of 12 inches - The surface pool drawdown time (surface ponding volume) shall be a maximum of 24 hours (drain time is calculated as a function of ponding depth and native soil design infiltration rate).
+• The ponding depth shall be a maximum of 12 inches

+• The surface pool drawdown time (surface ponding volume) shall be a maximum of 24 hours (drain time is calculated as a function of ponding depth and native soil design infiltration rate).

-For projects subject to Minimum Requirement #5 and choosing to use List #1 or List #2 of that requirement, the bioretention area shall have a horizontally projected surface area below the overflow which is at least 5 percent of the total impervious surface area draining to it.
-If lawn/landscape area will also be draining to the bioretention area, the horizontally projected surface area below the overflow be increased by 2 percent of the lawn/landscape area.
+For projects subject to Minimum Requirement #5 and choosing to use The List Approach of that requirement, the bioretention area shall have a horizontally projected surface area below the overflow which is at least 5 percent of the area draining to it.